Botanical Macro Photography

 Picking up roots.
 Sometimes the simplest solution to a difficult shot is to pluck the plant and put it somewhere that lets you photograph it.
 There are times when this is the only practical solution.
 But it almost always produces disappointing results.
 Plants continuously hoover up water from their roots and pass it out through pores in the leaves, in a process called transpiration.
 It is this internal water pressure that keeps the plant rigid.
 Most plants quickly sag when picked or uprooted, looking deflated and sad.
 They don’t look like themselves any more.
 So I do this only as a last resort, for example, when there is something important about the roots, or when the plant is best imaged by a scanner.

 Mushroom identification demands attention to detail.
 You need to capture the top and bottom of caps, and the stem structure.
 Sometimes the buried part of the fruiting body is important, or a cross-section, or even the color of a bruise.
-Sometimes it is necessary to take caps home, place them on a sheet of paper, and let them dry so they drop their spores.
+Where they are growing is important: on living or dead trees, the species of tree, in the ground, etc. Sometimes it is necessary to take caps home, place them on a sheet of paper, and let them dry so they drop their spores.
 The color or even the microscopic shape of the spores helps with IDs.
 All of which means that you are disturbing the mushrooms you are encountering.
 I have seen mushroom hunters leave depressing trails of carelessly kicked apart mushroom mounds.
 Take only what you need for ID (or for dinner, if you are an experienced forager).

 Lichens have a clever protective layer that blocks excess light when there is too much or when it is too dry, to protect delicate photosynthetic machinery inside.
 In this state their colors are muted.
 During or after rains, this layer turns transparent, and lichen colors are more pronounced.
 Lichens are also more easily found in late winter or early spring, when there is less vegetation of other kinds.
 Mosses are also at their best after rains; they dessicate and fade during dry spells.